Peer influence and peer pressure

-- Encourage a wide social network.
 If your child has the chance to develop friendships from many sources, including sport, family activities or clubs, it will mean he’s got lots of other options and sources of support if a friendship goes wrong.

 When you’re worried about peer pressure and peer influence

 Encouraging your child to have friends over and giving them space in your home can help you get to know your child’s friends.
-This also gives you the chance to check on whether negative peer influence is an issue for your child.
+This also gives you the chance to check on whether negative peer pressure and influence is an issue for your child.

 When to be concerned about peer influence and peer pressure

 Some mood and behaviour changes are normal in teenagers.
-But if your child seems to be in a low mood for more than two weeks, or it gets in the way of things he normally enjoys, you might start to worry about your child’s mental health.
+But if your child seems to be in a low mood for more than two weeks, or it gets in the way of things she normally enjoys, you might start to worry about your child’s mental health.